frontierhq/sheriff-apply-action/README.rst

 About
 -----

-This is a Github Action that provides an interface to ``apply`` command for `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Azure role-based access control (Azure RBAC) and Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.
+This is a Github Action that provides an interface to the ``apply`` action for `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.

 -----
 Usage